uditgaurav/onboard_hce_aws/README.md

 ## Key Features

 - Simplifies the HCE onboarding process
-- Facilitates the integration of your AWS account to run W experiments
+- Facilitates the integration of your AWS account to run AWS chaos experiments
-- Defines required policies and permissions as CLI flags
+- Defines required policies and permissions as CLI flags and has the ability to create the Roles in AWS.
-- Supports different flags with default values (some mandatory and some optional)
+- Supports different flags that has the capability to customise the role.
-- Compatible with different Windows and Linux versions
+- The CLI is also compatible with different Windows and Linux versions

 ## Documentation

 For a detailed understanding of how to use this CLI utility and learn about the different flags it supports, please refer to our [User Docs](./docs/UserGuide.md).

 ---